Feed on

 Make Muffins – Method

-8. Add liquid mix to dry ingredients and stir until combined
+- Add liquid mix to dry ingredients and stir until combined – don’t over stir

-10. Cook in oven for 12-14 minutes until golden and springy to the touch
+- Cook in moderately hot oven for 12-14 minutes until golden and springy to the touch

 Muffin mix in bowl